Judge-Girl/Judge-Girl-Documentation-Website/docs/domain/README.md

 For those who wants to understand all the terminologies around Judge Girl, here's the way to go.

 > Judge Girl practices Domain Driven Design (DDD) a lot,
-> that is, we hope our Codes can say the same thing as our Domain says.
+> that is, we hope our codes can say the same thing as our Domain says.

 ## Table of Contents